-PRESSURE COMPENSATION FOR AMBIENT TEMPERATURE CHANGES
+TIRE PRESSURE COMPENSATION FOR LOW AMBIENT TEMPERATURE CHANGES

-A colder ambient local temperature will reduce pressure within the tire.
-An effect is to decrease sidewall height and to increase tire shoulder wear with the potential for tire failure.
+A colder ambient local temperature will lower pressure within the tire.
+Sidewall height will decrease and tire shoulder wear will increase with the potential for tire failure.
 Vehicle dynamics could also be adversely affected.